Haldeman: Switzerland

+Mennonite emigration to Pennsylvania

-As early as 1538 and 1670/71 the name appeared in Anabaptist records in Switzerland.
-In 1727 three Mennonite brothers left the canton of Bern and immigrated to Montgomery County, Pennsylvania.
-Among Swiss and German Mennonites the name later died out.
+In 1727 three Mennonite brothers (Niklaus, Hans and Michael Haldimann), their wives and children left the canton of Bern and emigrated to Montgomery County, Pennsylvania.
 The forms of the name ending in -man are not seldom among Americans of originally Swiss German and later Pennsylvania German Mennonite origin of the paternal lineage.

-Notable people with the surname include:
+Notable US people with the surname Haldeman include: